 Many of the best things we do at PEER, we cannot talk about.
 Working behind the scenes, we have saved the careers of hundreds of conscientious public servants, often by talking them out of publicly blowing the whistle and convincing them to work through PEER instead to expose a problem.

-Looking at just the past year, our most notable achievements include the following actions where PEER has made significant progress in safeguarding public health, protecting wildlife, conserving public resources or securing freedom of speech —
+Looking at just the past year, here are ten examples we can talk about where PEER has made significant progress in safeguarding public health, protecting wildlife, conserving public resources or securing freedom of speech —

-Forced EPA to retract its safety assurances for artificial turf made from shredded tires.
-This is part of a larger effort to end reuse of toxic industrial wastes in consumer products.
+- Made EPA retract its safety assurances for artificial turf made from shredded tires.
+This is part of a larger effort to end reuse of toxic industrial wastes in consumer products;

 One invaluable tool has been our robust use of the Freedom of Information Act (FOIA) litigation program.
 Guided by insider sources, PEER operates a wide-ranging transparency program powered by one of the most robust FOIA litigation practices in the country.